axljoven/axl-flat-ui/README.md

 ```

 `.for-group` is just a fancy container for related form inputs.
 For example, `<label></label>` and its corresponding `<input type="text" />`.

+## NOTE

+View the index file to see the predefined styles on action!